Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: A Procedure to locate the Critical Point

 \section{A Procedure to locate the Critical Point}

 We first need a transition curve upon which we shall impose the equality of particle multiplicities of the two phases in equilibrium.
-The Lattice results for the QCD pressure \cite{lat2+1} do not fix the transition temperature $T_c$ at zero baryon-chemical potential.
-Here, we assume that $T_c$ should lie in the interval 154-166 MeV.
-The lowest value of 154 MeV is suggested by \cite{lat2+1} while the highest value of 166 MeV is the temperature for vanishing baryon-chemical potential, $T_{ch,0}$, of the curve calculated in \cite{freeze} by fit on the freeze-out data of heavy-ion collisions.
+Lattice results for the QCD pressure do not fix the transition temperature $T_c$ at zero baryon-chemical potential.
+The value of $T_c=$154 MeV is suggested by \cite{lat2+1}.
+A chemical freeze-out curve evaluated from heavy-ion collisions is suggested to end at $\mu_B=0$ at a temperature $T_{ch,0} \simeq$166 MeV in \cite{freeze}.
 It is natural to assume that the HG state (in which the hadron particles exist) cannot be retained in higher temperatures than $T_c$, thus

 On the other hand the results in \cite{lat2+1} and \cite{freeze} obey $T_{ch,0} > T_c$ which can be compatible with the relation (\ref{eq:Tch<=Tc}) only if